Ibrahim-Kaldesh/Mastering-Git/README.md

   git pull origin
   ```

-- initialize directory
+- initialize directory as a repo
-  as a Repo
   ```
   git init
   ```